Virginia’s Reproductive Freedom Amendment

 • Increased costs from regulatory compliance and out-of-state care coordination

 • Healthcare institutions face legal jeopardy when balancing patient care with state restrictions, creating environments where medical decision-making is compromised by legal concerns rather than patient needs.
+Geographic disparities in access create additional barriers, with rural and underserved areas experiencing worse access to care.

 Key forms of oppression: